Things to see and curiosity

-In the first half of the 3000 BC Protovenian tribes settled on today's Colle di San Giusto, where the village developed.
+In the first half of 3000 BC Proto-Venetian tribes settled on today's Colle di San Giusto, where the village developed.
 Regarding the etymology of the name of Trieste, there are two hypotheses.

-The ancient Tergeste, became a Roman colony around 178 BC placing itself on the Colle di San Giusto and it was constituted by a small fortification with walls, and from here the ancient and flourishing village expanded, also thanks to the importance of the commercial exchanges that took place by sea.
-With the fall of the Western Empire, a dark period began: with the barbarian invasions, the city fell under the dominion of the Goths, then expelled by the Byzantine emperor Justinian, until in 568 Trieste was destroyed by the Lombards.
+The ancient Tergeste became a Roman colony around 178 BC placing itself on the Colle di San Giusto and was made up of a small fortification with walls, and from here the ancient and flourishing village expanded, thanks also to the importance of the commercial exchanges that they took place by sea.
+With the fall of the Western Empire, a dark period begins: with the barbarian invasions, the city fell under the dominion of the Goths, then expelled by the Byzantine emperor Justinian, until in 568 Trieste was destroyed by the Lombards.

-In 1202 the doge Enrico Dandolo subjected the city to the dominion of the Serenissima.
+In 1202 the doge Enrico Dandolo subjects the city to the dominion of the Serenissima.

-In the Middle Ages at the end of the 13th century Trieste was a free municipality and then the first coins were minted.
-The alabard which is the symbol of Trieste originates from that time.
+In the Middle Ages at the end of the 13th century Trieste was a free municipality and then the first coins were also minted.
+The halberd which is the symbol of Trieste also originates from that time.

-In 1382 the protection of Duke Leopold of Austria was destined to last for about five centuries.
+In 1382 the protection of Duke Leopold of Austria arrived, destined to last for about five centuries.

-Between 1700 and 1800, the city passed through three Napoleonic occupations.
+Between 1700 and 1800, the city went through three Napoleonic occupations.

-In 1920, after the Bersaglieri landed with the "Audace" in 1918 at the San Carlo pier (today the Audace pier), Trieste was officially incorporated into the Kingdom of Italy.
+In 1920, after the Bersaglieri disembarked in 1918 with the "Audace" at the San Carlo pier (today Molo Audace), Trieste was officially incorporated into the Kingdom of Italy.

-After the troubled and tragic period of the last war, Trieste returned to Italy only on 26 October 1954.
+After the tormented and tragic period passed in the last war, Trieste returned to be annexed to Italy only on 26 October 1954.